- Location: Wisconsin

 Accidents involving an injury, $1000 or more of property damage to any single property, or $200 or more of damage to government property (other than a motor vehicle) mean that you must contact police right away.

 An investigating officer will file an accident report for you.
-However, if a law enforcement officer is unable to complete the report, you'll need to fill out the report within 10 days of the accident.
+However, if a law enforcement officer is unable to complete the report, you'll need to fill out the Driver Report of Accident.

 Send the completed form to:

 Supplemental reports may be required by law enforcement if more information is needed.